BillyXYB/FaceDNeRF/README.md

 ```
 wget --content-disposition 'https://api.ngc.nvidia.com/v2/models/org/nvidia/team/research/eg3d/1/files?redirect=true&path=ffhqrebalanced512-128.pkl' -O ffhqrebalanced512-128.pkl
 ```
+3. The ArcFace facial recognition network is used in the ID loss.
+The weights can be downloaded from [here](https://drive.google.com/file/d/1KW7bjndL3QG3sxBbZxreGHigcCCpsDgn/view?usp=sharing).

 ## Image editing
 The backnone of this implementation is [eg3d](https://github.com/NVlabs/eg3d).
 For detailed instructions, please refer to the comments in the  `./script.py`